lnbits/LNbits-on-Liquid/README.md

 https://caddyserver.com/docs/install#debian-ubuntu-raspbian

 ```
+# Note your DNS record may take a while to propogate, so if this fails wait a little while and try again.
+caddy stop
-caddy reverse-proxy --from example.com --to :5000
+sudo caddy reverse-proxy --from yoururl.com --to :5000
 ```